websiteinspiration/bugsplat.rb/entries/mail-auth.md

 **Mail Auth** is a service that implements your email deliverability records correctly from the start.
 It consists of just a few steps:

 1. When you buy the service, you'll tell me everything you know about your email senders.
-Transactional, newsletters, marketing email, etc. Don't worry if you can't remember, we'll refine the list over time.
+Transactional, newsletters, marketing email, etc. Don't worry if you miss some, we'll refine the list over time.

-2. You'll also give me an API key to your DNS service so I can install and maintain your deliverability records.
-Don't worry, I'll send you complete instructions on how to get your API key.
+2. I'll prepare email deliverability records for you or your IT team to install on your DNS servers.
+I'll also do a quick blacklist audit for any of your self-hosted servers.

-3. Once a week for the next three weeks, you'll get a report with your delivery stats along with adjusted deliverability records.
+3. After installing the records I'll collect data for a week and then suggest revisions to your deliverability records.

-4. Optionally, you can subscribe to the monthly **Mail Auth** checkup service.
-Every month I'll send you a report with all of your stats and suggested adjustments to your email deliverability records.
+4. We'll go through one more round of data collection and revisions, just to catch all the stragglers.

 ## Who is this for?

-Mail Auth is for you if you rely on email to put a roof over your and your employees' heads.
-Better email deliverability records means more email hitting inboxes which directly leads to more revenue.
+Mail Auth is for you if you rely on email to put a roof over your and your employees' heads. *Better email deliverability* means more email hitting inboxes which directly leads to *more revenue*.

 ## What DNS services does Mail Auth work with?

-Currently I'm only accepting customers that use DNSimple, AWS Route 53, NameCheap, or CloudFlare to host their DNS records.
-If you use another provider, please [email me](mailto:hi@petekeen.net) who you use and I'll look through the docs to see if it's something I can support.
+Mail Auth works with any DNS service.
+When we start the process I'll share a spreadsheet with you that has all of the DNS records for you to install and I'll update the spreadsheet as we refine the records every week.

 ## How much will I need to be involved?